dhis2/dhis2-android-docs/content/capture-app/visual-configurations.md

 > The following aggreagation functions are supported now in local analytics: LAST, FIRST, AVERAGE_SUM_ORG_UNIT, LAST_AVERAGE_ORG_UNIT, LAST_IN_PERIOD, LAST_IN_PERIOD_AVERAGE_ORG_UNIT, FIRST_AVERAGE_ORG_UNIT
 >
 >

+### Event Visualizations { #capture_app_visual_event_visualizations }

+The DHIS2 Android App can now render analytics that have been created in the line listing app.Analytics to be displayed require to be configured using the Android Settings WebApp where administrators will be able to decide the tables to be displayed for end users.

+To configure analytics open the Android Settings WebApp on your DHIS2 server and follow the steps below:

+   1. Select Home or Program from the Analytics menu
+   2. Select the visualization type "Event visualization"
+   3. Click on the  "Add Visualization" button
+   4. Search by typing the name of the visualization and select it by clicking on it
+   5. Add an alternative title, otherwise, the app will display the name of the visualization

+In the app, the users will be able to search by period, Org. unit, or any of the columns added in the Line List.

+#### Limitations { #capture_app_visual_event_visualizations_limitations }

+To add an event visualization in the Android Settings WebApp, the table must:

+- be created in the Line Listing app
+- use relative periods
+- not exceed 15 columns

 ## Interface language